mozilla/taar-lite/docs/GraphRepresentation.md

 Intuitively, the normalized count for (A,B) represents the proportion of B's total installs contributed by Firefox profiles that also have A installed.
-Thus, the highest-scoring add-ons B are those which are more likely to be coinstalled with A than with other add-ons.
+Thus, out of all the add-ons related to A, those with the highest normalized scores are those which are more likely to be coinstalled with A than with other add-ons.
 We would expect this normalization to do a better job than the [add-on count normalization](#add-on-count-normalization)